-The O or apple shape is the least common.
-To be an O shape your mid section needs to be wider than hips and shoulders.
-It tends to appear in the post-menopausal woman, when oestroegen is no longer produced in the same quantitites, and many women thicken around their waists.
+The O or apple shape is fairly common.
+To be an O shape your midsection needs to be wider than your hips and shoulders.
+It tends to appear in the post-menopausal woman, when estrogen is no longer produced in the same quantities, and many women thicken around their waists.

 The guide to dressing your O shaped body is to bypass the waist – don’t belt or draw attention to this widest section.
 Look for shapes that flow past, and focus attention on your face and legs.

 - V-neck, empire line tops and dresses work really well for you, as they skim past your stomach, and draw attention to your face.
 Wearing a cotton/lycra tank top underneath will smooth out bumps and also stop too much cleavage from being revealed, plus provide a little extra coverage if you choose a lovely light flowing fabric like chiffon, gorgette, silks or rayons.